-What could the Winklevoss twins have done to prevent Zuckerberg from taking advantage of their business idea?
+Business requires inventors to be one step ahead when protecting their intellectual property.
 There are many ways to protect a business idea from infringement.
 For example, it is possible to copyright, patent, or trademark a business idea to legally secure it from theft.
-This article looks at three essential steps that outline how to protect a business idea.
+This article looks at six essential steps that outline how to protect a business idea.

 Please note that this article should not be interpreted as legal advice.
 This blog is for informational purposes only.
 We recommend consulting with an attorney to learn how to protect your business ideas.